raspberrypilearning/fruit-machine/en/step_1.md

 title: What you will learn
 ---

-+ Manipulating Weather Data in the Wolfram Language
-+ Using Freefrom Lingustic Input in the Wolfram Language
-+ Creating functions in the Wolfram Language
++ Choosing items randomly from a list
++ Adding Buttons
++ Responding to user choices

+If you have never used the Wolfram Language before, follow [this guide](https://projects.raspberrypi.org/en/projects/getting-started-with-mathematica).
+You'll need to look at Starting Mathematica and Programming in Mathematica.

 --- /collapse ---